Published by Christina Riley. Last Updated on February 25, 2024.

 Durham also has an incredible arts scene, with unique and creative murals found all around the city.
 While visiting, stay at The Durham Hotel or in one of the adorable Airbnbs, and make sure to take a hike along the Eno River!

-Stop and smell the roses at the Cape Fear Botanical Garden, hike around Carvers Creek State Park, learn about our armed forces at the Airborne & Special Operations Museum, and enjoy some pints by veteran-owned breweries!
+Stop and smell the roses at the Cape Fear Botanical Garden (one of the most beautiful in North Carolina!), hike around Carvers Creek State Park, learn about our armed forces at the US Army Airborne & Special Operations Museum, and enjoy some pints by veteran-owned breweries!

 While you’re in town, check out some incredible international restaurants in Fayetteville while working it off on outdoor walks and hikes.
 If you’re into cycling, the Cape Fear River Trail is one of our favorite greenways in the whole state!